gagallo7/OpenCLStudy/README.md

 This repo is used for backing up and sharing my implementations in OpenCL programming.

+Done -> ift-demo/watershed2: parallelizing the code to OpenCL

+Working now -> ift-demo/watershed2: optimizing the parallel code
-Working now -> ift-demo: parallelizing the code to OpenCL
+            -> ift-demo/classify:   parallelizing the code to OpenCL